hyperledger-archives/grid-rfcs/0000-catalog.md

-Any grid product added to a catalog (thus becoming a catalog product) will need to contain a reference fields to the original product (product_id, product_namespace,and owner) and a catalog_id.
-A catalog product schema may also be defined torequire additional fields for that catalog_product.
+Any grid product added to a catalog (thus becoming a catalog product) will need to contain a reference fields to the original product (product_id, product_namespace, and owner) and a catalog_id.
+A catalog product schema may also be defined to require additional fields for that catalog_product.
 This example schema enforces a _required_ **_catalog_id_** & **_status_** field, as well as an _optional_ **_prices_** & **_return_policy_** field.